 The Inn opened in 1998 and completed a major, multi-year renovation in 2019.
 Read my story on the renovations in the Cottages issue of Michigan BLUE or online here.
 The Inn features 116 guest rooms, including one-, two- and three-bedroom suites, and stand-alone cottages – plus special touches that make it hard to leave!

-Inn at Bay Harbor is owned by Boyne Resorts, with some of the suites owned by private owners, and one of only two Marriott Autograph Collection Hotels in Michigan.
+Inn at Bay Harbor is owned by Boyne Resorts, with some of the suites owned by private owners.
+The resort is one of only two Marriott Autograph Collection Hotels in Michigan.
 The renovation began around the time the Inn joined the luxury lifestyle hotel brand in 2016.
 The makeover included its two lakeside restaurants, full-service spa and salon, café and lobby.

 Most of the rooms and suites have balconies with bay views or quarry and resort views.
 The rooms vary in size and layout.
 Some have murphy beds, while others are full suites with a separate living/dining area.
 Other features include kitchens and kitchenettes, jetted tubs and double sinks in the bathroom, and a couch and Travertine stone fireplace in the sitting area.